Keyboard instrument making

 Issues affecting the viability of the craft

-- There has been a huge pool of skill and experience built up in the UK in this field, particularly over the last thirty to forty years.
+- There has been a large pool of skill and experience built up in the UK in this field, particularly over the last thirty to forty years.
 There is currently no next generation, so most of this experience stands to be lost.
 In time this is likely to have a serious impact on players, orchestras, colleges etc.

-- Of the few remaining early keyboard instrument makers, most are becoming increasingly reluctant to take on repair work, especially of lower grade and older instruments – of which there are many.
+- Of the few remaining early keyboard instrument makers, many are becoming increasingly reluctant to take on repair work, especially of lower grade and older instruments – of which there are many.
 This is in part due to the slowing down of the craftsmen concerned due to the age or health.

 - The whole training environment is difficult for small enterprises and especially for individual craftsmen.
-Proper long term training (3 to 5 years is required to gain basic competence as a maker) is financially pretty unsustainable and government schemes like the Modern Apprenticeships etc are just not geared up to this kind of training.
+Proper long term training (3 to 5 years is probably required to gain basic competence as a maker) is financially pretty unsustainable and government schemes like the Modern Apprenticeships etc are just not geared up to this kind of training.

 - British Harpsichord Society – the website provides a list of UK harpsichord makers, as well as a list of suppliers of harpsichords in kit form, accounts of building harpsichords from scratch, availability of technical drawings of historic instruments and sources of various materials and accessories.